 INDIRECT COST RATE - The VIPD/VIOHS (as all USVI Government Agencies) receive the negotiated rate for use from the Office of Management and Budget (OMB).
 The rate information in Grants.gov and attached to this application is what the VIPD/VIOHS is authorized to use until a new rate is provided.
-The rate is not expired.
+The rate was updated in FY2022.

-The other cost section lists other expenses that will be charge towards the grant thats within their own stand alone category.
+The other cost section lists other expenses that will be charge towards the grant that is within their own stand alone category.
 These are essential items that are apart of the program.